jman4162/electromagnetics-work-samples/README.md

 Welcome to the Electromagnetics Work Samples repository.
 This repository is a collection of work samples, experiments, and projects in the field of electromagnetics.
 While I cannot share proprietary work samples from past employers, this aims to provide samples of past work.

-Please see my [Google Scholar](https://scholar.google.com/citations?user=SZPSZm0AAAAJ&hl=en) profile for a comprehensive list of academic journal and conference presentation.
+Please see my [Google Scholar](https://scholar.google.com/citations?user=SZPSZm0AAAAJ&hl=en) profile for a comprehensive list of academic journal and conference papers and my [LinkedIn](https://www.linkedin.com/in/jhodge007/) profile for a list of professional experiences.

 ## Table of Contents